Blog

 • A photo of yourself (learn why you shouldn’t include this!)

-You want all the time someone spends looking at your resume focused on your relevant experience.
+You want hiring managers to focus on your relevant experience when reviewing your resume.
 Any time spent looking at stuff that is irrelevant, outdated, or just plain unnecessary is taking away from what really matters.

 Optimize your resume for Applicant Tracking Systems (ATS)

-Always make sure your resume is optimized for Applicant Tracking Systems.
+Always make sure your resume is optimized for Applicant Tracking Systems (ATS).

 Enhance your resume with powerful action words